pinterest/mysql_utils/README.md

   - **get_recent_checksums.py**
 Use data populated by mysql_checksum.py to display current replication consistency data.
+  - **kill_backups.py**
+Kill any running backups.
+This is run by cron on master servers.
   - **launch_amazon_mysql_server.py**
 This script is generally called by launch_replacement_db_host.py and provides an easy interface to correctly launch a new server in aws.